jgalar/trigger-notification-demo/README.md

 This script adds a trigger named `demo_trigger` which emits a notification when the user-space `trigger_exemple:my_event` event occurs.

-Once the trigger has been setup, it the notification-client is launched to print all notifications emitted by the `demo_trigger` trigger.
+Once the trigger has been setup, the notification-client is launched to print all notifications emitted by the `demo_trigger` trigger.

 ## Building